The Story of the Gibson SG

 Today, Gibson are fully aware of their heritage.
 After some unusual years of Robot tuners and Firebird X mistakes (Google it if you must, we’ve agreed never to look at them again), Gibson fully understand what people like about their brand, and seem committed to delivering on that.

 For SG fans, that means a raft of very cool models, some of which are historically inclined, and others more based in the here and now.
-Here’s a brief lowdown on what’s currently being built in Nashville:
+Gibson SG gutiar are all made in Nashville, Tennessee.
+Here’s a brief lowdown on what’s currently being built in their headquarters:

 - SG Tribute: most affordable model, two humbuckers, classic design.
 Lots of bang for your buck.